 Let’s take a look at some examples of how design impacted the ROI of companies.

 The Nike – Swoosh, which is one of the most popular logos across the globe, managed to sell billions of dollars of merchandise through the years.
-The icon was designed in the year 1971 and it only cost $35 at that time.
+The icon was designed in the year 1971 and at that time the cost was only $35.
 However, after almost 47 years, that $35 logo evolved into a brand, which Forbes recently estimated to be worth over $15 billion.

-Some years back the very popular ESPN.com received a lot of feedback from users stating that the home page was cluttered and was difficult to navigate from one page to another.
+Some years back the very popular ESPN.com received a lot of feedback from users for their cluttered and hard to navigate homepage.
 The company went ahead and redesigned their website, and as a result, the redesign garnered a 35% increase in their site revenues.

 Some Benefits of having a Design Thinking Approach